ory/kratos/docs/docs/debug/debugging_in_docker.md

+---
+id: debug-docker-delve-ory-kratos
-# Debugging Kratos in Docker
+title: Debugging Ory Kratos in Docker with Delve
+---

 Very often, there is a need to debug Kratos being deployed as a Docker image.
 To support this, Kratos ships with a couple of files: